This post may contain affiliate links.

 Ingredients

-• 15 oz can chickpeas rinsed, drained, and patted dry
+• 15 oz canned chickpeas, rinsed, drained, and patted dry

 • 4 cups baby arugula